Tom Watson, Baron Watson of Wyre Forest: Later career

 In March 2020, Watson was appointed chair of UK Music.

 In the summer of 2020, Watson participated in the ITV reality programme Don't Rock The Boat, which was broadcast in November 2020.

 In September 2020, Watson, who had previously been heavily critical of the gambling industry, took a job as a senior adviser on problem gambling to Flutter Entertainment, which runs the UK gambling companies Paddy Power, Betfair and Sky Bet.

-He produced an autobiographical book, "Downsizing" (2020), and presented a two-part documentary on ITV, "Giving Up Sugar for Good" (2021), documenting his personal experience of losing seven stone in less than twelve months and putting his type 2 diabetes into remission by following a low-carbohydrate lifestyle.
+He produced an autobiographical book, Downsizing (2020), and presented a two-part documentary on ITV, Giving Up Sugar for Good (2021), documenting his personal experience of losing seven stone in less than twelve months and putting his type 2 diabetes into remission by following a low-carbohydrate lifestyle.

 In January 2025, Watson settled with News Group Newspapers, receiving substantial damages and an apology for "unwarranted intrusion" into his private life by the News of the World newspaper, which included surveillance and the use of false information while he was investigating Rupert Murdoch's newspapers, though NGN denied his phone was hacked between 2009-2011.
 The legal case was connected to a related claim made by Prince Harry.

+In 2026, Watson tried to haste MPs not to induce a resignation against Keir Starmer; using his failed attempt to displace then PM Tony Blair in 2006 as an example, stating to them "not to be as reckless as we were in 2006".

+In September 2026, Watson joined Palantir as a senior vice president.
+The US tech firm is renowned for its controversial contracts with the Israel Defense Forces and US Immigration and Customs Enforcement.
+In the UK MPs urged the government to drop the NHS' £330m contract with Palantir, and Green party MP Siân Berry highlighted Watson's appointment as an example of the "corrosive revolving door between politics and big business lobbying that has no place in public life".